A Quick Guide to What’s Cool and Fun in Paia and Haiku, Maui (updated 2021)

 Ho’okipa is also known for all the amazing honu or green sea turtles that love to hang out and sun on the warm beaches in this video below.

-Where to eat in Paia and Haiku
+Where to eat in Paia town and Haiku, Maui

 If you are looking or delicious and wholesome dining venues from local food style to fine dining experiences in Paia and Haiku area, check out all these fabulous dining venues below.